Pakistani authorities say at least 22 people were killed and more than 100 wounded in a bomb blast at a crowded market in Islamabad Wednesday.

 The province has been gripped by a low-level insurgency for decades, with ethnic Baluch rebels fighting for greater control over Baluchistan's natural resources or its secession from Pakistan.

-Prime Minister Nawaz Sharif's government has engaged the Taliban in peace talks to end years of extremist violence in the country.
-Wednesday's blast occurred two days before a Taliban cease-fire is set to expire.
+The attack comes as Prime Minister Nawaz Sharif’s government engages the Pakistani Taliban in peace talks to end years of extremist violence in the country.
+The bombing happened just two days before a Taliban ceasefire is due to expire.